3lvis/Networking/README.md

 **Caching**:

-**Networking** stores the download image in the Caches folder.
+**Networking** stores the downloaded image in the Caches folder.
 It also uses NSCache internally so it doesn't have to download the same image again and again.

 If you want to remove the downloaded image you can do it like this: